Health care in Spain: Immigrants

 Immigration was seen as one of the most problematic issues for Spain in 2006 by their population.
 Migrants are entitled to full public health care benefits, regardless of their legal status.
 This is due to the goals set by Minister Ernest Lluch in the General Health Law of 1986, which was based on universality of health care.
 Soon following through many reforms, the Public Health Law of 2011 was enacted, giving all people in Spain the right to free health care regardless of their legal status.
 While this was overturned through royal decree in 2012, making legality a necessary factor for healthcare, the law was once again reestablished in 2018 after the resignation of Prime Minister Mariano Rajoy, providing all people in Spain universal access to healthcare.

 Regarding the use of health care services, there are multiple studies conducted to show the differences between immigrants and nationals.
 In 2006, studies showed that immigrants had seen a larger number of visits towards emergency rooms when compared to visits from nationals.
 Conversely, immigrants had shown a lower frequency of visits to general practitioners, fewer days in hospitals, and visits to specialists had seen a lower amount than those reported by Spaniards.
 In more recent years, a 2016 study shows that global use of healthcare in Spain was utilized more by nationals than by immigrants in all areas.
 Along with this, the costs for annual prescription drugs showed a much lower price for immigrants when compared to the prices that are given to nationals.
 The costs for healthcare in Spain are typically higher for those natives than they are for foreign born immigrants, the mean price being nearly 6.8 times higher.
 These differences, as referenced in the research study, could be explained in part due to migrants being younger and in healthier conditions, or potentially through possible inequalities among Spanish healthcare providers.

+In July 2018 the Spanish government approved Real Decreto‑Ley 7/2018 of 27 July (“on the access to the National Health System”), thereby restoring universal access to public healthcare for all residents in Spain, including undocumented migrants.
+The law replaced the eligibility model that had been established in Real Decreto‑Ley 16/2012 (which tied access to employment or insurance status) and re-established the principle that the right to health care is based on residence, not on contributory or beneficiary status.
+The reform was justified in terms of social justice and public health, emphasising social cohesion and collective benefit of universal access.

 When compared to other European countries, most immigrants typically see more physician, general practitioners, and hospital stays than nationals.
 In a similar fashion, the health of immigrants in other countries are typically in worse shape when compared to natives, Spain being an exception where native-born are considered to be less healthy when compared to their immigrants.
 Along with this, more individual immigrants in Spain typically have full coverage for costs than is seen by nationals.